wjddndud00/5080-5090-Solutions/README.md

 Git clients can be used from the command line and from GUI-based applications.

 For the uninitiated, GitHub has easy to use GUI clients for [Windows](https://windows.github.com) and [Mac OS X](https://mac.github.com) that will make interacting with GitHub repositories much easier.
 There are other good GUI clients available, such as [SourceTree](http://www.sourcetreeapp.com).
+Git packages are widely available for Linux.

 Git repositories are organized into [branches](http://git-scm.com/book/en/v1/Git-Branching-What-a-Branch-Is), which keep track of the history and state of files that make up the repository.
 Generally, the first branch created in a repository is called **master**, and is generally considered to be the production branch.
 Read more about branches in this [tutorial](https://www.atlassian.com/git/tutorials/using-branches).